 Both were arrested.

-A pair of ultra-chic Christian Louboutin spiked shoes owned by music producer and performer Taz Arnold raised eyebrows when they went through an X-ray machine at Dulles International Airport last January.
+A pair of ultra-chic Christian Louboutin spiked shoes owned by music producer and performer Taz Arnold raised eyebrows when they went through an X-ray machine at Dulles International Airport in 2011.
 They were ultimately let through -- as were Lady Gaga's handcuffs, at Los Angeles International Airport in 2010.

 Yet in 2008, a traveler at Heathrow International Airport wasn't allowed to board a flight until he changed T-shirts.
 The offensive image emblazoned on his chest?
 A gun-toting character from the animated TV show and film "Transformers."